How to Practice Responsible Travel and Ecotourism in Mexico and Central America

-Attempt to learn the local language: Learn and use a few words starting with “hello” and “thank you.”
+- Attempt to learn the local language: Learn and use a few words starting with “hello” and “thank you.”
 If you have the time, take a Spanish language class and immerse yourself in the language with fellow students in local schools.

 | Oaxaca City, Mexico - Weavers from nearby Teotitlan del Valle promote the

 community museum and visits to the home workshops of the village's artisans

 at the Rural Tourism Fair.

 For More Information

 The Best Websites

 There are zillions of websites, blogs, wikis, and social media sites, so do you start?
 No need to wade through search engine results; go to the best of the best.
 Here's our list of choice sites:

 Mexico Connect: Features for the expat community and travelers; www.mexconnect.com.

 Planeta: Global Journal of Practical Ecotourism; www.planeta.com, with the extensive Planeta Wiki on Mexico and Central America.